+If the Legislative Committee rejects a sponsor's motion, the sponsor has an opportunity to appeal the decision of the Legislative Committee at Provincial Council or AGM.
 The appeal takes place at the point in the meeting when delegates consider whether the motions the Legislative Committee has approved should be added to the meeting agenda.
 At this point in the meeting, a motion sponsor may challenge the Legislative Committee's decision to reject a motion by seeking to have their motion added to the agenda.
 A representative from the board, branch or committee can explain why they believe the motion should be added to the agenda.
-A representative from the Legislative Committee or Board of Directors will then explain why the motion has been rejected.
-The assembly will then vote on whether to amend the proposed agenda.

-BCSTA staff can assist you with the challenge process and to ensure a plan to enable delegates to view the wording of your motion.
+A representative from the Legislative Committee will then explain why the Legislative Committee decided to reject the motion.
+The assembly will then vote on whether or not to amend the proposed agenda.
+Please notify BCSTA staff in advance if your board, branch or committee wishes to challenge a Legislative Committee decision so that staff can assist you with the challenge process and make arrangements to enable delegates to view the wording of your motion.